Opinion | How Trump can still try to burn the place down on the way out

 By law, Murphy must authorize the transition once it’s “apparent” that Biden won, as Steve Vladeck points out.
 Once a few more of Trump’s lawsuits fail, it will be beyond “apparent.”

-Obviously Murphy could keep breaking the law.
+Obviously, Murphy could keep breaking the law.
 But as The Post notes, numerous agencies have already drawn up detailed transition plans.
 The appetite for holding out inside the government will likely wane, particularly among career types who have futures to consider.

 So the most likely outcome here, too, is that the transition does move forward quietly behind the scenes even as Trump refuses to publicly concede.